Home ] Kingdom Watcher ] Books ] Church & Ministry ] Prophet ] Gods Plan ] Kingdom of God ] Christian Economics ] Law and Government ] Blog ]

 To each one of us...

-The gifts in verse 7,8 and verse 11 must be the same.
+The ascension gifts in verse 7,8 and verse 11 must be the same.

-Gifts, given for everyone!
-What are these gifts?
-Paul say that grace was given to each of us as measured by Christ's gift, and then quotes a verse saying He gave gifts to (all) men.
+Paul says that "grace was given to each of us as measured by Christ's gift", and then quotes a verse saying He gave gifts to (all) men.
 Surely, the gifts given to each of us must be the gifts described in verse 11.
 If they are not, we cannot call them ascension gifts.
 Therefore, these gifts cannot be limited to a few people; they must be diffused widely.

 The men .... de construction used in v.11 suggests that the list is exhaustive, ie some to be this, some to be something else and the rest to be that.
 This suggests that everyone should have one of these gifts.